josephcslater/array_to_latex/README.rst

     A = np.array([[1.23456, 23.45678],[456.23, 8.239521]])
     ar.to_ltx(A, frmt = '{:6.2f}', arraytype = 'array')

-will print the LaTeX code to your ouput.
+will print the LaTeX code to your output.

 .. code:: python